symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 .. note::

      It is the ``PhpcrMenuProvider`` class which allows us to specify a PHPCR-ODM document as a menu.
-For more information see the :ref:`menu provider documentation <bundles_menu_menu_provider>`.
+For more information see the :doc:`menu provider documentation <menu_provider>`.

 For more information see the `rendering menus`_ section of the KnpMenuBundle documentation.